parikshanth/spring-data-sample/README.md

 The application uses a custom config class to load the connection details from the application.yml file the Redis and SQL Server beans have been given a custom name

+this is not using a ORM, the sample uses a JDBC template to run a query and map the rows to an object